 Types Of Mesothelioma Lawsuits

 If you file the appropriate mesothelioma lawsuit for your case, you could collect significant monetary damages.
 After being diagnosed and receiving treatment from your doctor, don’t hesitate to file a claim.
-Some states have statutes of limitations for these cases that are only one year after diagnosis (most states have five-year statutes of limitations).
+Some states have statutes of limitations for these cases that are only one year after diagnosis.

 With an asbestos-related mesothelioma case, there are a few different lawsuits you can file: